 An audition is required of all students who wish to pursue a music major or minor and for all students seeking a music scholarship.
+You can complete the Music Scholarship application by logging in with your Valpo Admissions Portal credentials.

 - Basic information about yourself and your musical education